Effective date: 12/08/2023

 Google, as a third party vendor, uses cookies to serve ads on our Service.
 Google's use of the DoubleClick cookie enables it and its partners to serve ads to our users based on their visit to our Service or other websites on the Internet.

-You may opt out of the use of the DoubleClick Cookie for interest-based advertising by visiting the Google Ads Settings web page: http://www.google.com/ads/preferences/
+You may opt out of the use of the DoubleClick Cookie for interest-based advertising by visiting the Google Ads Settings web page: http://www.google.com/ads/preferences/.

 17. Behavioral Remarketing

 Laylo, Inc. uses remarketing services to advertise on third party websites to you after you visited our Service.
-We and our third-party vendors use cookies to inform, optimise and serve ads based on your past visits to our Service.
+We and our third-party vendors use cookies to inform, optimize and serve ads based on your past visits to our Service.

 Google Ads (AdWords)